vmware/terraform-provider-vcfa/website/docs/d/provider_gateway.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_provider_gateway"
 sidebar_current: "docs-vcfa-data-source-provider-gateway"
 description: |-
-  Provides a VMware Cloud Foundation Automation Provider Gateway data source.
+  Provides a data source to read a Provider Gateway in VMware Cloud Foundation Automation.
 ---

 # vcfa\_provider\_gateway

-Provides a VMware Cloud Foundation Automation Provider Gateway data source.
+Provides a data source to read a Provider Gateway in VMware Cloud Foundation Automation.

 _Used by: **Provider**_